Skip to main content

 Before using the AWS Organizations wizard, you need to deploy two IAM roles in your AWS environment.
 The onboarding follows this sequence:

 Onboarding flow: 1.
-Create Management Account Role, 2.
+Create Management Account Role (Quick Create or Manual), 2.
 Deploy StackSet, 3.
 Run the Wizard, 4.
 Launch Scans

 Key Concepts